relationbuilder/ml-classifier-gesture-recognition-feb5/design-notes.md

 #Binome Prediction when using output from several tools#

 #Genome Prediction of Outcomes #
-  such as Risk for Breast Cancer#
+> **Precting things like the Risk for Breast Cancer**
-  I am not a Genome expert but I have interacted with people who work on Genomic tools and have picked a up a little knowledge along the way.
-Please correct my vocabulator and explanation to be accurate.
+> I am not a Genome expert but I have interacted with people who
+> work on Genomic tools and have picked a up a little knowledge
+> along the way.
+Please correct my vocabulator and explanation
+> to be accurate.
+>

-  As I understand the genome if it is stretched out it can be modeled as a series of of 0 and 1 stretched out in a very long array.
+> As I understand the genome if it is stretched out it can be
+> modeled as a series of of 0 and 1 stretched out in a very long
+> array.
+>

-  Researchers seem to identify suspect regions of this data they then analalyze for patterns that they use to predict against a class such as Has Breast Cancer = 1,
+> Researchers seem to identify suspect regions of this data
+> they then analalyze for patterns that they use to predict
+> against a class such as Has Breast Cancer = 1,
-  Does not have Breast Cancer = 0.
+> Does not have Breast Cancer = 0.
+Or they attempt to
-  Or they attempt to predict High cancer risk, Low cancer risk.
+> predict High cancer risk, Low cancer risk.
+>
+>
 >### What is a Feature ###
 >> In the context of a genome each unique 0 or 1 in
 >> the squence is considered a facet.
 If you think of